miriguo/filmindustry/README.md

 	- Hulu
 ## Files in this Respository:

-- Student.ipynb - Jupyter notebook containing data and visualizations.
+- Movies Project.ipynb - Jupyter notebook containing data and visualizations.
-- BeautifulSoup.ipynb - Jupyter notebook containing webscraping of Twitter mentionings for 'Mulan' to be released on Disney+ this month.
+- BeautifulSoup.ipynb - Jupyter notebook containing webscraping/api of Twitter mentionings for 'Mulan' to be released on Disney+ this month.

 ## Data Collection:
 - BeautifulSoup